AMyriadseviltwin/Obsidian/Death in Space/Home Page.md

 `
 ##### Everything you need can be found in the relevant folders:

-> **Character Creation** - [[Creating a Character|Follow this page to make a new character!]]
+> **Character Creation** - [[CREATING A CHARACTER|Follow this page to make a new character!]]
 Contains everything you need to know about player characters, attributes and origins, rolling stats, and so on.

-> **Character Sheets** - [[Data Sheet Template|Click here to view the data sheet template!]]
+> **Character Sheets** - [[DATA SHEET TEMPLATE|Click here to view the data sheet template!]]
 Just copy and paste the template to a new file in the folder and make as many characters as you like :)

 > **Images** - The repository for all images contained in this SRD, basically background stuff.
 Feel free to ignore or browse to your heart's content.